szczyglis-dev/py-gpt/README.md

 - Provides an intuitive operation and interface.
 - Includes a notepad.
 - Includes simple painter / drawing tool
-- Includes optional Autonomous Mode
+- Includes optional Autonomous Mode (Agents)
 - Supports multiple languages.
 - Enables the use of all the powerful features of `GPT-4`, `GPT-4V`, and `GPT-3.5`.
 - Requires no previous knowledge of using AI models.